WhenThen’s no-code payments platform attracts $6M from European VCs Stride and Cavalry – TechCrunch

-The payments space – amazingly – remains up for grabs for startups.
-Yes dear reader, despite the success of Stripe, there seems to be a new payments startup virtually every other day.
+The payments space — amazingly — remains up for grabs for startups.
+Yes, dear reader, despite the success of Stripe, there seems to be a new payments startup virtually every other day.
 It’s a mess out there!
 The accelerated growth of e-commerce due to the pandemic means payments are now a booming space.
 And here comes another one, with a twist.

 WhenThen has built a no-code payment operations platform that, they claim, streamlines the payment processes “of merchants of any kind”.
 It says its platform can autonomously orchestrate, monitor, improve and manage all customer payments and payments ops.